 Easy enough, you say.
-A country doctor comes to Sherlock Holmes and Watson.
+A country doctor comes to Sherlock Holmes and Watson for help.
 The local lord has died of heart failure.
 But there were a giant hound's tracks near his body, and there's this family legend about....

 But is that the only plot?

 Not really.
 Long before old Sir Charles is frightened to death by a hound, there is a man in South America, a distant relative of Sir Charles, who decides he will be the new lord of Baskerville Hall so he changes his name, makes his wife pretend to be his sister, and....

 Some mystery writers call this second storyline the back plot.
 It is the story behind the story.
 The detective's plot is the discovery of the back plot.
 Holmes must reconstruct the murderer's back plot through the clues left behind.
 He must understand what happened before.

 This twining together of two plots is the glory of the mystery and the agony of the mystery writer for she must not only have one plot which is logical and interesting.
 She must also create a second which intersects it backwards in time.

 No, that's not crazy.
 Think about it.
 A murder occurs, and the detective investigates.
 He finds clues, and these clues point toward the past of the victim and the murderer.
 The detective must decipher these clues to discover the who, what, when, where, and why of the murder.
 He must travel back in time to the murderer and his motives.

 Holmes studies the crime scene, the stories of the butterfly collector, the sounds of the moor, and the ancestor's portrait, as well as other clues, to find that distant Baskerville relative who has designs on the family fortune.